CoinBuild/AmsterdamCoin/doc/build-unix.md

 -----
 1) You only need Berkeley DB if the wallet is enabled (see the section *Disable-Wallet mode* below).

-2) The release is built with GCC and then "strip transferd" to strip the debug symbols, which reduces the executable size by about 90%.
+2) The release is built with GCC and then "strip amsterdamcoind" to strip the debug symbols, which reduces the executable size by about 90%.

 To Build amsterdamcoind